“Revisiting Jane Jacobs in Global Sustainable City discourse” (Architecture Media Politics Society conference, London 2020)

 I utilise various methods (i.e. discourse and visual analysis, archival research and ethnography) in approaching the analysis of representations and practices of the ‘urban,’ ‘design,’ ‘infrastructure’ and the ‘environment.’
 In particular, I am interested in these concepts as situated material semiotic assemblages, and instantiated through relationship(s) often established between antimonies of ‘theory/abstraction’ and ‘practice’ and ‘projection’ and ‘operation/execution.’

 My research interests and projects have been influenced by my experiences inside and outside of academia.
 My undergraduate thesis critically examined the question of control behind the code as manifested in post-WWII American information and communications technology developments.
-Working as a teacher prior to entering academia, I was introduced to management theory (I was given Our Iceberg is melting: Changing and Succeeding Under Any Conditions) as organizational strategy, as well as the use of design thinking and scenario planning techniques in the context of planning ‘learning journeys/environments,’ events and expeditions.
+Working as a teacher at a school prior to entering academia, I was introduced to management theory (i.e. Our Iceberg is melting: Changing and Succeeding Under Any Conditions) as organizational strategy, as well as the use of design thinking and scenario planning techniques in the context of planning ‘learning journeys/environments,’ events and expeditions.
 My Masters thesis looked at the notion of criticality in contemporary architecture theory and the conditions of possibility behind the Israel Defense Forces’ use of Architectural/Poststructural theory as operations theory of urban warfare.

 At UC Davis, I developed methods of ethnographic and interdisciplinary research through my participation in the Seminar in Experimental Critical Theory (SECT) VIII, the activities of the STS program, the Militarization, Policing, and Security Studies working group, and the Reimagining Indian Ocean Worlds Research Cluster.